ndush/budget-tracker-app/README.md

 A user can:
 1.Add expenses which have a name and a cost
 2.Remove expenses
-3.View the item they have been spending on
+3.View the items they have been spending on

 # Getting Started with Budget Tracker (with REACT)